 As we focus on the recovery of large-scale polarization, we consider an SO-like small aperture telescope (SAT) observing at $\qty{90}{GHz}$, equipped with pairs of orthogonal detectors and a rotating HWP.
 The time-domain simulations are generated using the \texttt{TOAST 3}\footnote{\url{https://github.com/hpc4cmb/toast/tree/toast3}} framework and the \texttt{sotodlib}\footnote{\url{https://github.com/simonsobs/sotodlib}} library.
 The reduction of the data into HEALPix maps \cite{Gorski:2004by} is performed with the \texttt{MAPPRAISER}\footnote{\url{https://github.com/B3Dcmb/midapack}} library \cite{ElBouhargani:2021umq}.
 The resolution parameter is $N_\mathrm{side} = 512$.

-The simulated instrument scans a region of the sky south of the Galactic plane, similar to the ``SAT South field'' described in \cite{Stevens:2018biw}.
-Data is acquired with a sample rate of $\qty{37}{Hz}$.
-The HWP rotation frequency is set to $\qty{120}{rpm}$, and can be turned off.
+The simulated instrument scans a region of the sky south of the Galactic plane, similar to the ``SAT South field'' described in Ref.~\cite{Stevens:2018biw}.
+Data are acquired with a sample rate of $\qty{37}{Hz}$.
+The HWP rotation frequency is set to $\qty{120}{rpm}$ and can be turned off.
 The dataset consists of $\sim\qty{1}{\hour}$ long constant-elevation scans (CESs) taken over the course of one day.
 To reduce computational requirements, we only keep one in four focal plane pixels, resulting in roughly 700 detectors.
-The total size of the data set (including TOD, pointing information, etc.) is measured to be around $\qty{240}{\giga\byte}$.
+The total size of the dataset (including TOD, pointing information, etc.) is measured to be around $\qty{240}{\giga\byte}$.

 As the mapmaking procedure that we use is linear, we directly obtain noise maps by only simulating realistic atmosphere signal and instrumental noise.
 There are no systematics (gain errors, beam mismatches, etc.).
-The atmosphere simulation in \texttt{TOAST} is based on a physical model of the atmosphere \cite{POLARBEAR:2015mbo}, and uses a three-dimensional structure of Kolmogorov turbulence moving through the telescope’s field of view, with a distribution of temperature, water vapor, and wind speed.
-On the other hand, instrumental noise streams (uncorrelated between detectors) are simulated according to a $1/f$ model
+The atmosphere simulation in \texttt{TOAST} is based on a physical model of the atmosphere \cite{POLARBEAR:2015mbo} and uses a three-dimensional structure of Kolmogorov turbulence moving through the telescope’s field of view, with a distribution of temperature, water vapor, and wind speed.
+On the other hand, instrumental noise streams (uncorrelated between detectors) are simulated according to a $1/f$ model,

 with nominal parameter values typical of detector noise,

 The nominal value of the noise equivalent temperature, $\sigma$, does not matter since we will be always be looking at results \emph{relative} to a reference case.